mantidproject/mantid/dev-docs/source/GitConfig.rst

    # Uncomment lines where appropriate for specific OS
    [diff]
            # Set up a graphical tool for viewing diffs.
 I like meld because it looks good and
-           # does a good job with directory diffs (but you'll need to install it on Windows)
+           # does a good job with directory diffs
            tool = meld
    [difftool]
            # Disable the prompt when opening the difftool
            prompt = false
    [merge]
            # Specify a graphical tool for resolving merge conflicts.
 I like diffmerge because you
-           # can toggle between the merged file and common ancestor (but you'll need to install it)
+           # can toggle between the merged file and common ancestor
            tool = diffmerge
    [difftool "meld"]
            external = meld